AstroPathJHU/AstroPathPipeline/astropath/hpfs/flatfield/README.md

 ## Note

-Producing the summary PDF file requires running on a system that recognizes `pdflatex` as a command.
+Producing the summary PDF files requires running on a system that recognizes `pdflatex` as a command.
 If the runtime environment doesn't have LaTeX installed (along with the `graphicx` and `geometry` packages), the template .tex files for the PDFs described above are still created but the output PDFs are not, and a low-level warning is output to the log files.
 The plots that would be in the summary PDFs will exist in the output directories as individual image files, and the .tex file can be compiled at a later time.